Updated on 02/06/2026

 Ans.
 For talking in Math period

-1. What makes writing a diary a strange experience for Anne Frank?
+1. What made writing a diary a strange experience for Anne Frank?

 Ans.
-Writing in a diary is a strange experience for Anne because she has never written anything before it.
-Secondly, she thinks that no one will be interested in the thoughts of a thirteen year old girl, except herself.
+Writing in a diary was a strange experience for Anne because she had never written anything before.
+She thought that no one would be interested in the thoughts of a thirteen year old girl, except herself.
 So it was better to record those thoughts in her diary.

 2. Why does Anne want to keep a diary?

 Ans.
-Anne Frank wants to keep a diary because she has no friend in whom she can confide.
-Secondly, she cannot discuss her day to happenings with anyone.
+Anne Frank wants to keep a dairy because she has no friend in whom she can confide.
+Secondly, she cannot discuss her day happenings with anyone.
 But she would be able to record these happenings in a diary.

 3. Why was Mr. Keesing annoyed with Anne?
 What did he ask her to do?

 Ans.
 Anne Frank was a chatterbox.
 She talked and talked in the class.
-That was why her maths teacher, Mr. Keesing was annoyed with her.
-As a punishment, he ordered her to write an essay on ‘A Chatterbox’.
+That was why her maths teacher, Mr. Keesing, was annoyed with her.
+As a punishment, he ordered her to write an essay on the topic ‘A Chatterbox’.

 4. Where did Anne stay before going to Holland?